 3. Constructing the paper and make important intellectual contributions.

-Listing of author(s) merely on friendship or for promotion is unacceptable.
+Listing of author(s) merely on partnership or for promotion is not accepted.

 To verify the identity and their involvement, emails of all authors should be included in the cover letter/mail.

-The corresponding author must provide contact details including email, and, if possible, ORCID ID.
+The corresponding author must provide contact details including email and ZIP/PIN codes.
 He/she is responsible for all communications and issues arising from the manuscript and its contents.
-Therefore, the corresponding author must be the leader of the research team or collaborative task force.
+Therefore, in a multi-authored paper, the corresponding author must be the leader of the research team or collaborative task force.

-Authors must give their full names as in their official documents issued by the government.
+Authors must give their full names as in their official documents authorised by governments.

 Conflict of interests, if any, such as financial aspects and data ownership by others, should be clearly stated by the corresponding author.